-Volumetrics Subsample Processed unit counts Estimate fish in the weighing a subsample of counting the total number of individual hold where the volume a species then (processed or whole), multiplied by the of the hold is known, or calculating average fish average weight (or an estimated weight) can be calculated weight to find the total weight of the species
+Volumetrics Subsample Processed unit counts Estimate fish in the hold weighing a subsample of counting the total number of individual where the volume of the a species then (processed or whole), multiplied by the hold is known, or can calculating average fish average weight (or an estimated weight) be calculated weight to find the total weight of the species

-- 13. The most appropriate quantification method will depend on the type of vessel and the amount of catch on board.
+- 13. The most appropriate quantification method will depend on the type of vessel5, type of fish hold, and the amount of catch on board.
 It may be useful to use two methods in combination.
 Consider what fish are onboard, how they are stored and what information you have available to help decide what method(s) could assist. - 14.
 The general principles and procedures for catch quantification in fisheries inspections: - documentation and records - information gathering - hold measurements: density and conversion factors - compare catch information to catch estimates.